d-kho/DataVisualisation/README.md

 Both the GoT and MCU datasets are based on past Graph Drawing Competition (2018 and 2019 respectively).
 Data cleaning was conducted with R. Variations of different visualisation methods or layouts were applied, some were created in R and others were made using Gephi.

-Interactive visualisations are saved as html files.
+Interactive visualisations are saved as html files and can be viewed on your browser locally.